oduwsdl/off-topic-memento-toolkit/README.md

 AlNoamany, Y., Weigle, M.C. & Nelson, M.L.
 Detecting off-topic pages within TimeMaps in Web archives. *International Journal on Digital Libraries* (2016) 17: 203. https://doi.org/10.1007/s00799-016-0183-5

+and an early version of it was evaluated in:

+Jones, S.M., Weigle, M.C & Nelson, M.L.
+The Off-Topic Memento Toolkit. *Proceedings of the 15th International Conference on Digital Preservation* (2018) https://arxiv.org/abs/1806.06870

 # Quick start

 The software is now available on PyPI: